JOIN OUR TEAM

 Click here for more information and to apply

-The CEO is responsible for overall administration and management of the SLO Food Bank, including, program development, fundraising, business operations, and community relations.
+The CEO is responsible for overall administration and management of the SLO Food Bank, including program development, fundraising, business operations, and community relations.
 The CEO manages a staff of approximately 30 people and provides overall leadership to a large group of volunteers.
 This is a full-time position, hired and directly accountable to the board of directors through its elected board chair.

-FLSA Status: Hourly; Part-time
+FLSA Status: Full-time

 Click here to apply